-The parties agree that CWMS will be considered an essential service for the purposes of Council operations and as such, all employees within the CWMS work group will be required to take part in an availability roster.
+The parties agree that CWMS will be considered an essential service for the purposes of Council operations and as such, all employees within the CWMS work group will be required to take part in a separate availability roster which will be maintained by the CWMS Work Group.

 The parties agree that on occasions Council will have the right to request selected employees to remain or recall selected employees to deal with the maintaining of essential services and responding to emergencies during times of inclement weather.

-Employees, who cease work due to inclement weather and are then recalled within the ordinary span of hours prescribed shall be paid standard pay rates until they exceed the standard day hours of work.
+This will be managed via a roster system (refer Schedule 2 - Inclement Weather: Field Services - Principles and Guidelines)Employees, who cease work due to inclement weather and are then recalled within the ordinary span of hours prescribed shall be paid standard pay rates until they exceed the standard day hours of work.
+Under extreme circumstances where emergencies are involved, other employees may be directed to remain at work or be called back into work if required.